RetroGamer74/MediaPlayer_FileManager_Unjail/README.md

 Before to go to the browse folder icon in the main screen, press UNJAIL button.
 This is a proof of concept to use the Unjail Plugin Exploit I developed for using with Unity.

-The main goal of this project also with this other one:
+The main goal of this project also with this other one: https://github.com/RetroGamer74/PS4_GBEmu_FileManager_Unjail is provide to the PS4 Scene Developers a nice templates to develop homebrew.

+I hope you enjoy.

+# CREDITS

+VidePlayback sample is part of Unity PS4 Samples.

+FileManager is an old interface integration.

+I've updated to support GamePad controller.

+You can take a look to the Input Manager also if you want to add more buttons support.

+It has been supported also for the Gamepad Trackpad to use it as a Mouse.

+The Unjail Plugin for Unity contains the minimum required source to escalate privileges.
+This is part of the libHB developed by @cfwprophet.

+If you need further support you can contact me at @RetroGamer_74